Sexual Assault Disclosure Scheme (SADS)

 The Sexual Assault Disclosure Scheme (SADS) was developed by Bravehearts to overcome these barriers and assist survivors in their disclosure to police in a safe and non-confronting way.

-SADS was created with the help of the Queensland Police, Queensland Crime Commission, Criminal Justice Commission, Attorney General's Office, Commission for Children and Young People, the Public Defenders and the Department of Public Prosecutions, and is administered by Bravehearts.
-It provides a safe, non-triggering, anonymous and protective opportunity for survivors to seek and find an active willingness by authorities to register their allegations of sexual assault.
+SADS was created with the help of the Queensland Police, Queensland Crime Commission, Criminal Justice Commission, Attorney General's Office, Commission for Children and Young People, the Public Defenders and the Department of Public Prosecutions, and is administered by Bravehearts working with Police across the nation.
+It provides a safe, non-triggering, anonymous and protective opportunity for survivors in every nook and cranny of the nation to seek and find an active willingness by authorities to register their allegations of sexual assault.

 Completing SADS Forms